This post may contain affiliate links. Please read our disclosure policy.

 Instructions

-• In a small bowl whisk the soy sauce, with honey, sesame oil, garlic, crushed chili, and ginger.
-In a small bowl combine the cornstarch with 3 tbsp of water until smooth.
+• In a small bowl, whisk the ½ cup soy sauce, with ¼ cup honey, 2 teaspoons sesame oil, 1 teaspoon garlic powder, ½ teaspoon chili flakes, and ½ teaspoon ginger.
+In a small bowl, combine the 1 tablespoon cornstarch with 3 tablespoons water until smooth.

-• Place the chicken breast in a Ziploc bag and add in 1/3 of the soy sauce mixture.
+• Place the 2 pounds chicken breasts in a Ziploc bag and add 1/3 of the soy sauce mixture.
 Mix through the bag to evenly coat.
 Allow the chicken to marinate in the fridge for 1 hour.

 • To the remaining ⅔ of the soy, mixture adds the cornstarch slurry and whisk until well to combine.

-• Heat the olive or vegetable oil to a large skillet over medium heat.
+• Heat the 2 teaspoons olive oil in a large skillet over medium heat.
 Add the marinated chicken and cook for 5-6 minutes on each side, or until golden-brown on the outside and no longer pink on the inside.
 Set aside.

 • To the same pan add soy sauce mixture and reduce the heat to a low.
 Simmer the sauce, stirring continuously until thickened, about 1-2 minutes.